-11.2.1.
+- 11.2.1.
 Customers may not be automatically subscribed to a subscription service as a result of a request for any non-subscription content or service.
-Customers may not automatically be subscribed to a subscription service without specifically opting in to that service.
+Customers may not automatically be subscribed to a subscription service without specifically opting in to that service. - 11.2.2.

-11.2.2.
 Any request from a customer to join a subscription service must be an independent transaction, with the specific intention of subscribing to a service.
-A request from a subscriber to join a subscription service may not be a request for a specific content item and may not be an entry into a competition or quiz.
+A request from a subscriber to join a subscription service may not be a request for a specific content item and may not be an entry into a competition or quiz. - 11.2.3.

-11.2.3.
 Notwithstanding the above clause, it is permissible for a customer to be included as a participant in a promotional draw or competition as an additional benefit to being a subscription service customer.
-In such a case, it must be reasonably clear to the customer that the promotional draw or competition is ancillary to the subscription service, and the process of joining the subscription service may not be disguised as an entry into a competition.
+In such a case, all marketing and promotional material must make it reasonably clear to the customer that the promotional draw or competition is ancillary to the subscription service, and the process of joining the subscription service may not be disguised as an entry into a competition.

-11.2.4.
-Members must ensure that children accessing subscription services confirm that they have permission from a parent or guardian do to so.
+- 11.2.4.
+Members must ensure that children accessing subscription services confirm that they have permission from a parent or guardian do to so. - 11.2.5.

-11.2.5.
 If a subscription service is initiated by a customer sending an SMS to the service provider, then a separate confirmation message must then be sent to the customer's mobile handset.
-Only once the customer has followed the activation instructions in the confirmation message can they be subscribed to the subscription service.

-11.2.6.
-The confirmation message described in 11.2.5 must include the subscription service information in the following format, flow and wording:
+Only once the customer has followed the activation instructions in the confirmation message can they be subscribed to the subscription service. - 11.2.6.
+The confirmation message sent in response to a subscription request (such as that described in 11.2.5, or triggered by entering a mobile number on a web site) must include the subscription service information in the following format, flow and wording: